Constraints on sub-GeV dark matter scattering on electrons with COSINE-100

 \subsection{Background components}

 The activities of each component that constitute the COSINE-100 crystals background are known from a detailed detector simulation based on \textit{Geant}-4 \cite{geant}.
 The detector exposure time of the data-set used for the background modeling is identical to that considered in this analysis.
 The activity of each isotope is determined through a combined fit to single-hit events in the energy range from 6 keV to 4000 keV and to multiple-hit events from 0.7 keV to 4000 keV.
 Single-hit events in the [0.7–6] keV region are excluded from the background Monte Carlo (MC) fit in order to preserve blindness to potential low energy DM signals, such as the expected from DM–electron scattering \cite{set3background}.

 For energies near the 0.7 keV threshold, the dominant background components are secondary radiations from $\beta$ decays of $^{3}$H and Compton scattered $\gamma$s and $\beta$ decays of $^{210}$Pb, both internal sources in NaI(Tl) crystals, which represent around 75\% of all events detected up to 2 keV.
-Fig. \ref{fig:bkg} presents the background model of COSINE-100 crystals considered in this paper.
+Fig. \ref{fig:bkg} presents the single-hit background model of COSINE-100 crystals considered in this analysis.

 Systematic uncertainties presented in the background model have different sources, with the most relevant at the ROI being uncertainties in the: MLP event selection efficiencies; determination of the precise location of background sources in the crystals' PMTs; evaluation of the parameters that describe the crystals' energy resolution distribution of Equation \ref{eq:poisson}; measurement of the activity of each background component; and depth of the surface $^{210}$Pb in the crystals.
 Table \ref{tab:table} summarizes the contribution of each systematics component in three energy intervals within the ROI.
 These contributions were calculated by first evaluating, in each energy bin of the interval, the ratio between its 1$\sigma$ uncertainty and the total 1$\sigma$ systematic uncertainty, and then averaging this ratio over all bins in the corresponding energy interval.